akshitapatil/Leetcode/README.md

+1395.
+Count Number of Teams

-The problem statement has been taken from Leetcode https://leetcode.com/problems/count-number-of-teams/
+Have a look at the problem statement here  Leetcode https://leetcode.com/problems/count-number-of-teams/